Travel Writing and Costa Rica - KU Honors Program

 • Earn 3 credit hours in English, Honors, or Latin American Studies

-• Visit diverse areas of Costa Rica including the Central Valley, a cloud forest, and two coasts
+• Visit diverse areas of Costa Rica including the Central Valley, a cloud forest, and a beachfront national park

 On this program, students will investigate a variety of current issues in Costa Rican politics, culture, ecology, and tourism through lectures, excursions, and individual writing projects.
 During the second half of the Fall semester, the group will meet regularly to prepare for their time in Costa Rica.